NRowe1/NicholasRowe-T2A2/readme.md

 ## R7
 ### Detail any third party services that your app will use

+I would use API's like good maps or mapbox to help users find where the games are being played

+Social media API's, facebook and twitter can be helpful for uses to share content or fetching user data from social profiles

 ## R8
 ### Describe your projects models in terms of the relationships they have with each other

+The player belongs to a team by having a team_id as a foriegn key, this is referenced the team_id primary key in the Team model.
+Finally in the player model, a single player can have multiple scores.
+This is done by a player_id forieng key in the Score model

+A game belongs to a team, this is represented through a forieng key team_id in the Games model.

 ## R9
 ### Discuss the database relations to be implemented in your application